 Aviationweb déjà vu Luchtvaart déjà vu

 PH-MSW Morane-Saulnier MS.760B.GFS Paris II c/n 107

 In 1962 the "Staat der Nederlanden" ordered seven Paris II jet trainers for use with the Rijksluchtvaartschool.
-The two-engined MS-760B flew first on 12/12/1960.
-The original design, the side-by-side 2-seater MS.755 Fleuret already flew first on January 29, 1953.
-The 4-seat MS.760-01 prototype of the Paris flew first July 29, 1954.
+The two-engined MS-760B flew first on 12 December 1960.
+The original design, the side-by-side 2-seater MS.755 Fleuret already flew first on 29 January 1953.
+The 4-seat MS.760-01 prototype of the Paris flew first 29 July 1954.
 The PH-MSW (ex.
-F-BJZV) was registered on June 2, 1964.
-The registration was cancelled on September 14, 1973.
-After being retired with the RLS the PH-MSW was sold in the USA and registered N5879 on 17/10/1973.
+F-BJZV) was registered on 2 June 1964.
+Registration PH-MSW was cancelled on 14 September 1973.
+After being retired with the RLS the PH-MSW was sold in the USA and registered N5879 on 17 October 1973.
 A detailed history of the RLS is at the site of Douwe Pelleboer.

 N5602 Hamburger Flugzeugbau HFB-320 Hansa c/n 1045

-OY-BCO Aerospatiale (Nord Aviation) 262A-27 c/n 33
+OY-BCO Aérospatiale (Nord Aviation) 262A-27 c/n 33

-PH-TRY Aerospatiale SE-210 Caravelle 6R c/n 87
+PH-TRY Aérospatiale SE-210 Caravelle 6R c/n 87

 Transavia operated both the Sud SE.210 Caravelle III and the Caravelle IVR.
 The Transavia Caravelles were regular visitors on holiday charters or when they brought the audience for the television show "Zevensprong".
-PH-TRY was registered on May 1, 1970 by Transavia Holland N.V.
-It was in service with United Airlines before as N1002U.
-The Caravelle IVR was photographed on the Eelde tarmac May 30 1970.
-The registration PH-TRY was cancelled on July 7, 1976 and the Caravelle entered the US-register again, this time as N777VV.
+Aérospatiale SE-210 Caravelle 6R c/n 87 was registered PH-TRY with Transavia Holland N.V. on 1 May 1970.
+The aircraft was operated before as N1002U by United Airlines.
+The Caravelle IVR PH-TRY was photographed at the Eelde tarmac on 30 May 1970.
+Registration PH-TRY was cancelled on 7 July 1976 and the Caravelle entered the US-register again, this time as N777VV.
 The aircraft was withdrawn from use in 1977 at Tucson, Arizona and was noted in 2002 in use as a fire trainer.

-ph-sad.JPG (154645 bytes) PH-SAD Fokker F27 Mark 266 Friendship c/n 10272
+PH-SAD Fokker F27 Mark 266 Friendship c/n 10272

+Aviationweb déjà vu Luchtvaart déjà vu